LeToNode/Play2.0-CN-doc/scalaGuide/main/json/ScalaJson.md

 ## Parsing a Json String

-You can easily parse any Json string as a `JsValue`:
+You can easily parse any JSON string as a `JsValue`:

 ```
 val json: JsValue = Json.parse(jsonString)